Tap Water

 Cross Connection Control Program

-The Cross Connection Control (CCC) Program aims to protect our drinking water from contamination by requiring that City-owned facilities, select multi-residential properties, and industrial, commercial, and institutional properties follow best practices and standards to prevent contaminated or polluted water from flowing backwards into the water supply system.
-As required by the Provincial Health Services Authority, we need to meet specific standards to protect the public water system.
+The Cross Connection Control (CCC) Program aims to protect our drinking water from contamination by requiring that required customers follow best practices and standards to prevent contaminated or polluted water from flowing backwards into the water distribution system.
+The BC Building Code establishes standards to protect water distribution systems.
 View our Cross Connection Control Program page for additional information.

 Contact Us